Family days out on Bembridge and Culver Downs

 Adventurers of all ages will find something to keep them occupied this summer at Bembridge and Culver Downs.
 There are plenty of ways to tick off some of your 50 things activities, places to enjoy family picnics, and sandy beaches to explore.
 And whilst the younger family members run around, the adults can relax and enjoy the scenery.
 We’ve put together a few ideas for you to try.

 Bring a picnic

 If you picnic high on the downs, you'll get lunch with some of the best views possible.
 Park your car near Bembridge Fort and picnic near the topograph.
-It points out all the places of interest for you to spot whist eating.
+It points out all the places of interest for you to spot whilst eating.
 Or drive further along to Culver Battery and have a picnic watching the ships at the entrance to the Solent.
 Down on the beach at Culver, you'll find soft, golden sands to place your rug on.

 Geocaching is a modern day treasure hunt that's great for slightly older adventurers.
 All you'll need is a smartphone and your best detective skills.
 There are many geocache sites on National Trust land on the Isle of Wight, and quite a few hidden up here on the downs.

 Watch the birds

 Bembridge and Culver Downs is a great place for watching sea-birds hug the coast, and for spotting birds such as buzzards, kestrels and peregrines that hunt along the cliffs.